By Dr. A.J. Drenth

 One salient sex difference is testosterone levels.
 On average, the blood concentration of testosterone in males is 7-8 times greater than that of females.
 Among other things, testosterone is thought to be largely responsible for male-female differences in physical strength and muscle mass.
 In addition to these well-documented physical effects of testosterone, there is a slowly emerging body of evidence pertaining to the psychobehavioral effects of testosterone.

 Specifically, testosterone has been shown to positively and moderately correlate with behaviors associated with acquiring and maintaining dominance or hierarchical status.
-While this trend appears to hold true for both men and women, since males have far greater circulating levels of testosterone, it stands to reason that status or dominance-seeking is, generally speaking, likely to be of greater concern for males.
+While this trend appears to hold true for both men and women, since males have far greater circulating levels of testosterone, it stands to reason that dominance-seeking is, generally speaking, likely to be of greater concern for males.
 This is supported by the fact that the vast majority of mammalian species are characterized by dominance hierarchies existing primarily among males.
 This is not to say that some women will not be not strive for dominance.
 Nor is it to say that all men do or should strive for dominance.
 It is merely to suggest that, on average, there is a greater propensity for males to exhibit dominance-seeking and that higher levels of testosterone may play a role in this behavior.

-Testosterone & Myers-Briggs Personality Type
+Dominance, the “Big Five,” & Myers-Briggs Type

 One of the more interesting findings in the psychological research on testosterone is it appears largely unrelated to other personality factors, including the five factors of the “Big Five.”
 While I know of no research investigating the relationship of testosterone and the Myers-Briggs, the strong correlations that exist between the Myers-Briggs and the Big Five would suggest that testosterone levels are also unlikely to be related to Myers-Briggs personality type.